-First Class and Certified Mailings
+First-Class and Certified Mailings

-§1422 of the APL requires that all organizations do the following:
+§1422 and §1419 of the APL requires that all organizations do the following:

-- At least 90 days prior to their final report/remittance date, send a notice by first class mail to each owner whose name is expected to appear on that report unless: - o The owner address is unknown, or - The holder can demonstrate that the address it maintains for the property owner is not the property owner's current address - Note if you use an address validation service and find a new address for the owner, you may send the mailing to the new address, but you should not change the original address on your report. - The items to be reported are valued at \$20 or less are reported in the aggregate, in which case the owner's name will not appear on the report, therefore a mailing is not required.
+- At least 90 days prior to their final report/remittance date, send a first-class mailing to each owner whose name is expected to appear on that report unless: - The owner address is unknown, or - The holder can demonstrate that the address it maintains for the property owner is not the property owner's current address. - Note if you use an address validation service and find a new address for the owner, you may send the mailing to the new address but you should not change the original address on your report. - The items are reported in the aggregate as allowed for items valued at \$20 or less in APL §1419. - Aggregate accounts do not provide owner or property information; the owner's name will not appear on the report so a mailing is not required.
+Instructions on reporting in aggregate are available in the main Handbook.